 You may also choose to exclude these files from backup on your computer by selecting the items under the Backup View tab or by going to Options –> Advanced Backup Rules and excluding these files or directories.
-We highly recommend that you consult your department’s IT Support or the ITS Response Center for assistance with this procedure.
+We highly recommend that you consult your department’s IT Support or the ITS Service Desk for assistance with this procedure.
 If you stop backing up the wrong files/directories, you will not be able to restore those files.

 There is no plans for a Linux client at this time.

 Technically speaking, Yes.
 However, there is a monthly charge for each Connected Backup account that is registered.
 You should have prior approval from your department’s business office before installing this software agent on any computer.
 If the budget is not an issue and you wish to install the software on additional computers, you can do so and we will automatically bill your department’s FRS Account Number for the additional accounts on the next billing cycle.
 You may only install and use one account on one computer at a time.
 If you install the same account on a 2nd computer, it will disable the previous account.

 This scenario is covered in other FAQs on this document.
 First uninstall the software from your original computer.
 Second, visit the online Account Management